 Think of Productivity Intelligence like your "check engine light."
 When it goes on in your car, do you ignore it or do you investigate?
 It's likely you try to find out what's going on.
 Sometimes it's as simple as securing a loose cap, and other times it's far more complicated.
 But the light itself can't tell you what's going on, just that you need to take a look.
 In much the same way, Prodoscore presents indicators - measurements that generate contextualized data that can be used to gauge employee contributions over time, identify drops and improvements in performance, spot burnout and attrition before they become a major problem, and visualize trends in how employees work each day.
+When investing in a tool like RingCentral, for example, adoption is key.
+Leaders need to be sure that employees are using tools to streamline everyday processes and keep teams aligned.
+With Prodoscore, leadership gains visibility into how employees are engaged - are they using RingCentral for calls?
+Who are they messaging? - and offer additional training when needed.

-Knowing when employees are most productive, who may be overworked, and which technology solutions are being utilized gives leaders a firm grasp on what's going on and where there are opportunities to improve.
-These insights tell leadership that there's something to dig into maybe it's a coaching opportunity, maybe it's nothing at all.
+Plus, knowing when employees are most productive, who may be overworked, and which technology solutions are being utilized gives leaders a firm grasp on what's going on and where there are opportunities to improve.
+These insights, available within Prodoscore, tell leadership that there's something to dig into - maybe it's a coaching opportunity, maybe it's nothing at all.
 Data around productivity helps build confidence and gives managers the opportunity to make decisions based on fact, rather than relying on their gut feeling.

-We measure everything in business - quota attainment, payroll dollars, office equipment utilization.
+We measure everything in business, quota attainment, payroll dollars, office equipment utilization.
 Why aren't we measuring our people?
 Consider expense reports for a brief moment - although we trust our employees, we ask them to provide a detailed report of their expenses (receipts, hotel folios, etc.).
 We don't simply payout a random dollar amount because they said that's what they spent.
 So, why don't we hold people accountable for that same level of introspection when it comes to productivity?